 - Beat the cream cheese with an electric mixer until fluffy.
 Add the sweetened condensed milk and peanut butter and then beat until smooth.

-- Stir in the Reese’s Pieces and then spoon the batter evenly over the top of the brownie batter in the pan.
+- Stir in the Reese’s Pieces and then spoon the batter over the top of the brownie batter in the pan.
+Using a butter knife, swirl the cheesecake batter into the brownie batter

 - Bake for 35-40 minutes.
 The cheesecake layer will be set and golden brown.